-If you have ever wondered how to make aquafaba or even what is aquafaba, I’m here to explain it all!
-Aquafaba translates to bean water and although it sounds weird, this liquid from the cooking process of chickpeas and other beans makes a magical substance that whips up fluffy like egg whites and can be used in a variety of recipes.
+If you have ever wondered how to make aquafaba or even what aquafaba is, I’m here to explain it all!
+Aquafaba translates to “bean water,” and although it sounds unusual, this liquid from the cooking process of chickpeas and other beans creates a magical substance that whips up fluffy like egg whites and can be used in a variety of recipes.

 Is aquafaba just chickpea water?

 Most aquafaba is just the liquid from cooking chickpeas, but you can also use the liquid from white beans, navy beans, kidney beans, pinto beans, or even black beans.
-The lighter the liquid, the whiter your whipped aquafaba will be, so most of the time people use chickpeas or white beans.
+The lighter the liquid, the whiter your whipped aquafaba will be; therefore, most people use chickpeas or white beans.

 Should I use unsalted chickpeas?

-Many recipes for aquafaba call for unsalted chickpeas, however, the unsalted variety is hard to find and I don’t think that it changes the flavor that much.
+Many recipes for aquafaba call for unsalted chickpeas; however, the unsalted variety is hard to find, and I don’t think it changes the flavor significantly.
 I actually prefer the enhanced flavor that the added salt brings to the aquafaba recipes.

 How does Aquafaba work?

-- Sugar or sweetener plus some flavored extract.
-I find that powdered sugar works best since dissolves completely.
+• Sugar or sweetener plus some flavored extract.
+I find that powdered sugar works best since it dissolves completely.

 How to make aquafaba

-- Add 1/2 cup aquafaba (chickpea liquid) to the bottom of a large mixing bowl with the cream of tartar or lemon juice and beat for 7 minutes until it forms a stiff meringue.
+• Add 1/2 cup aquafaba (chickpea liquid) to the bottom of a large mixing bowl, along with the cream of tartar or lemon juice, and beat for 7 minutes until it forms a stiff meringue.

 Does aquafaba taste like eggs?

-Aquafaba can be used as a vegan egg substitute in many recipes and it’s the only thing that you can use to replace egg whites when making a vegan meringue, however, it has a slight taste of beans and doesn’t taste like eggs.
-This flavor is easily hidden in desserts with some vanilla and sugar in recipes like aquafaba whipped cream, vegan marshmallows, aquafaba ice cream, and vegan chocolate mousse.
+Aquafaba can be used as a vegan egg substitute in many recipes, and it’s the only ingredient that can replace egg whites when making a vegan meringue; however, it has a slight taste of beans and doesn’t taste like eggs.
+This flavor is easily hidden in desserts, often paired with vanilla and sugar, in recipes such as aquafaba whipped cream, vegan marshmallows, aquafaba ice cream, and vegan chocolate mousse.

 What can I do to hide the taste of aquafaba?

-If you don’t like the flavor of chickpea liquid (garbanzo bean liquid) then I highly recommend using the liquid from a can of white beans like navy beans, cannellini beans, or great northern beans instead.
-White beans tend to have a more mild flavor.
+If you don’t like the flavor of chickpea liquid (also known as garbanzo bean liquid), I highly recommend using the liquid from a can of white beans, such as navy beans, cannellini beans, or great northern beans, instead.
+White beans tend to have a milder flavor.

-Whatever type of beans you choose, you will need to add sugar, extract, or some type of flavor to the whipped aquafaba since it won’t taste good without it.
+Whatever type of beans you choose, you will need to add sugar, extract, or some flavor to the whipped aquafaba since it won’t taste good without it.

 Can you use aquafaba straight from the can?

-Most cans of beans are suitable to use straight from the can, however, I occasionally open a can of beans and find the liquid to be super watery.
-This very clear watery liquid doesn’t beat up into as thick of a meringue and does not hold its shape as long as a thicker meringue.
-When this happens I simmer the aquafaba to boil off some excess water and make it thicker.
+Most cans of beans are suitable to use straight from the can; however, I occasionally open a can of beans and find the liquid to be super watery.
+This very clear, watery liquid doesn’t form as thick a meringue and does not hold its shape as long as a thicker meringue.
+When this happens, I simmer the aquafaba to boil off excess water and thicken it.

 How to reduce aquafaba to make it thicker

 If you open a can of garbanzo beans or white beans and find that the liquid is clear and watery, you will need to reduce it down to achieve its full thickening power.
-To do this, simply pour the liquid into a saucepan and simmer it over medium-low heat uncovered for about 10 -15 minutes until the liquid has reduced to about 1/2.
+To do this, simply pour the liquid into a saucepan and simmer it over medium-low heat, uncovered, for about 10-15 minutes, until the liquid has reduced to about half.
 At this point, it will be cloudy and thicker.
 Allow it to cool to room temperature before beating.

 What is aquafaba used for?

-Aquafaba is most commonly used as an egg white replacement since it is able to be whipped up into a fluffy meringue.
+Aquafaba is most commonly used as an egg white replacement, as it can be whipped into a fluffy meringue.
 Some people also use it as an egg replacement in baking, but I find that other egg substitutes work better for this purpose.
-See my post about vegan egg replacements for the best substitutes for baking.
+Check out my post on vegan egg replacements for the best substitutes for baking.

 Storing and freezing